 Army, Navy, Air Force, Marines

-If Dad is in the service, you might let your boy feel patriotic with a room painted in camouflage and outfitted with tanks and desert colors.
+If Dad (or Mom) is in the service, you might let your boy feel patriotic with a room painted in camouflage and outfitted with tanks and desert colors.
 But leave the guns out!

 Movie or Cartoon Characters